THE SYDNEY HILLS GARDEN COMPETITION 2026

 The Rotary Club of the Hills-Kellyville has had a long association with gardeners in The Hills, having run the Garden Competition since early 2000’s and the Hills Open Gardens.
 The Club proudly opened a Community Garden in March 2021 to mark the 100th year of Rotary in Australia.
 The Rotary Club of the Hills-Kellyville established and built this garden for the community in conjunction with the Hills Shire Council.
 Other works of the Club include local community events and the raising of funds for numerous programs far and wide, from the Hills area to outback Australia to overseas communities with specific needs.

-To be part of an inspired group that is making a difference, contact the club through our website or Facebook page.
+To be part of an inspired group that is making a difference, contact the club through the Club's Facebook page.

 A project of The Rotary Club of The Hills-Kellyville Inc. ABN 64 861 096 365